aws/amazon-documentdb-jdbc-driver/src/markdown/setup/connection-string.md

 - `tls` (true|false) : If true, use TLS encryption when communicating with the DocumentDB server.
   Defaults to `true`.
 - `tlsAllowInvalidHostnames` (true|false) : If true, invalid host names for the TLS certificate are allowed.
-This is useful when using an SSH tunnel to a DocumentDB server.
+This is useful when using an internal SSH tunnel to a DocumentDB server.
 Defaults to false.
 - `tlsCAFile` (string) : The path to the trusted Certificate Authority (CA) `.pem` file.
 If the path starts with the tilde character (`~`), it will be replaced with the user's home directory.
   Ensure to use only forward slash characters (`/`) in the path or URL encode the path.
 Providing the trusted Certificate Authority (CA) `.pem` file is optional as the current Amazon RDS root CA is used by default when the `tls` option is set to `true`.
 This embedded certificate is set to expire on 2024-08-22.
 For example, to provide a new trusted Certificate Authority (CA) `.pem` file that is located in the current user's `Downloads` subdirectory of their home directory, use the following: `tlsCAFile=~/Downloads/rds-ca-2019-root.pem`.
+- `sshUser` (string) : The username for the internal SSH tunnel.
+  If provided, options `sshHost` and `sshPrivateKeyFile` must also be provided, otherwise this option is ignored.
+- `sshHost` (string) : The host name for the internal SSH tunnel.
+Optionally the SSH tunnel port number can be provided using the syntax `<ssh-host>:<port>`.
+The default port is `22`.
+  If provided, options `sshUser` and `sshPrivateKeyFile` must also be provided, otherwise this option is ignored.
+- `sshPrivateKeyFile` (string) : The path to the private key file for the internal SSH tunnel.
+If the path starts with the tilde character (`~`), it will be replaced with the user's home directory.
+  If provided, options `sshUser` and `sshHost` must also be provided, otherwise this option is ignored.
+- `sshPrivateKeyPassphrase` (string) : If the SSH tunnel private key file, `sshPrivateKeyFile`, is passphrase protected, provide the passphrase using this option.
+  If provided, options `sshUser`, `sshHost` and `sshPrivateKeyFile` must also be provided, otherwise this option is ignored.
+- `sshStrictHostKeyChecking` (true|false) : If true, the 'known_hosts' file is checked to ensure
+  the target host is trusted when creating the internal SSH tunnel.
+If false, the target host is not checked.
+  Default is `false`.
+  If provided, options `sshUser`, `sshHost` and `sshPrivateKeyFile` must also be provided, otherwise this option is ignored.
+- `sshKnownHostsFile` (string) : The path to the 'known_hosts' file used for checking the target host for the SSH tunnel when option `sshStrictHostKeyChecking` is '`true`.
+  Default is `~/.ssh/known_hosts`.
+The `known_hosts` file
+  can be populated using the `ssh-keygen` [tool](https://www.ssh.com/academy/ssh/keygen).
+  If provided, options `sshUser`, `sshHost` and `sshPrivateKeyFile` must also be provided, otherwise this option is ignored.
 - `scanMethod` (enum/string) : The scanning (sampling) method to use when discovering collection metadata for determining table schema.
 Possible values include the following:
     - `random` - (default) The sample documents are returned in _random_ order.